pivotal/paving/README.md

 the minimum necessary to install Pivotal Platform.
 Any other output may be added or removed without a change in version.
 However, MAJOR.MINOR.PATCH should change according to the following:
-- If an output is removed, the MAJOR version should be incremented
+- If an output is removed or a major breaking change is introduced, the MAJOR version should be incremented
 - If an output is added, the MINOR version should be incremented
 - Otherwise, the patch version should be incremented